masonbae/churn_analysis/README.md

 ## 🧮 SQL Analysis Highlights

-- ✅ Subqueries & aggregate functions to calculate churn KPIs
 - ✅ Churn rate breakdowns by age group, country, product usage, and complaints
 - ✅ Multi-level joins and filtering for segmentation
 - ✅ Subquery examples for comparing individuals to group-level averages
-- ✅ No casting errors (`::NUMERIC` avoided for compatibility)

 ---